Noman1705088/ScribbleDom/README.md

 ```
 python mclust_scribble_pipeline.py --params ./Inputs/mclust/[sample]_mclust_backbone_scheme_input.json
 ```
-Here, sample = bcdc or DLPFC or melanoma
+Here, sample = bcdc or DLPFC or melanoma.

 3. Results will be put in Outputs directory.

 4. To calculate adjusted rand index (ARI), you will need the ground truth labels.
 Put the ground truth labels at ```./Data/[dataset name]/[sample name]/manual_annotations.csv```.

 5. To find hyper parameter value (alpha, beta) that give optimal result by grid search:
 Run, ```Likelihood/Likelihood.ipynb``` , with the inputs asked